wordofwarning/wordofwarning.org/current/2013-springsummer/haphazard/index.md

 A shape-shifting maze in an urban metropolis – immersing players of all ages in fantasy spaces, it seeks to test the wits and sharpen senses through fun and games.
 Come creep, sneak, frolic and guess your way through riddle-solving realms where live creatures roam; star’s will charm you with their stories and nothing is quite what it seems.
 This time, a Minotaur is on the prowl...

 *Synesthetic Moonscape* – [**Volkov Commanders**](http://www.volkovcommanders.co.uk): living geometric shapes make Moon music.

+*The Gameshow* - **Lydia Hirst** Set in the future on an abandoned space station, the Gamesmaster and his scientist have gone mad from watching too much bad TV.
+Two teams must do battle in a series of mental and physical challenges for the chance to return to Earth and play out more.

+Lydia is a founding member of Eggs Collective her experiments in live art tend to be fun, trashy and high concept.

 *Green, Gas, Grass* – **Rachael Nutter**
 It's hard to be glum in a garden green
 With the squeakiest flowers you've ever seen